suno-ai/bark/README.md

 * Bark is a GPT-style model.
 As such, it may take some creative liberties in its generations, resulting in higher-variance model outputs than traditional text-to-speech approaches.

 #### What voices are supported by Bark?
 * Bark supports 100+ speaker presets across [supported languages](#supported-languages).
 You can browse the library of speaker presets [here](https://suno-ai.notion.site/8b8e8749ed514b0cbf3f699013548683?v=bc67cff786b04b50b3ceb756fd05f68c).
 The community also shares presets in [Discord](https://discord.gg/J2B2vsjKuE).
+Bark also supports generating random voices that fit the generation text.
 Bark does not currently support custom voice cloning.

 #### How much VRAM do I need?
 * The full version of Bark requires around 12Gb of memory to hold everything on GPU at the same time.
 However, even smaller cards down to ~2Gb work with some additional settings.
 Simply add the following code snippet before your generation: